iFrankXue/blog.frankxue.ca/_posts/2024-08-01-project-sql-jobs-analyst.md

 ### 1. Top Paying Data Analyst Jobs

 This step identify the highest-paying roles.
-I filtered data analyst positions by average yeraly salary and location, focusing on remote jobs.
+I filtered data analyst positions by average yearly salary and location, focusing on remote jobs.
 This query highlights the high paying opportunities in the field.

 ```sql
 SELECT